Samy-33/Ozone/README.md

   * install virtualenv `$ sudo apt install python-virtualenv`
   * create a virtual environment `$ virtualenv env -p python3.6`
   * activate the `env`: `$ source env/bin/activate`
   * Create a folder tmp/problems/ in root directory of the project.
   * `$ python manage.py makemigrations inout`
   * `$ python manage.py makemigrations contests`
   * `$ python manage.py makemigrations practice`
   * `$ python manage.py migrate`
+  * Edit a variable in settings.py `CODEDIR`, change it to the absolute path of the Ozone
   * `$ python manage.py createsuperuser`
   * Login using the credentials of superuser